sabitor/basiclog/README.md

 ```

 ## How to use simplelog
 Using the simplelog framework is pretty easy.
-After the log service has been started by calling the *Startup* function, any number of *Write* function calls can be triggered until the log service has been explicitly stopped by calling the *Shutdown* function, for example:
+Firstly, the log service has to be started and initialized by calling the *Startup* function.
+Afterwards, the logging can be started by triggering any number of *Write* function calls.
+Finally, the log service has to be stopped by calling the *Shutdown* function.
+This is important to ensure, the log buffer has been flushed completely and no log message is missing.

-	Startup(...)
- 	Write(...)
-	...
- 	Write(...)
-  	Shutdown(...)

 **Hint:**
 1) The appearance of a log line can be adjusted by specifying prefixes.
 These prefixes can be defined independently for the standard out logger and the file logger by calling the *SetPrefix* function.
 If the prefix should also contain actual date and time data, the Golang *reference time placeholders* can be applied for given data: